Delfinistkata/swimming-club/README.md

 # Testing

 ## Code Validation
-<p> The Alex Honnold website has been throughly tested.
-All the code has been run through the W3C html Validator and the W3C CSS Validator.
+<p> The Armada Swimming Club website has been throughly tested.
+All the code has been run through the W3C HTML Validator and the W3C CSS Validator.
 No error were found after the last test. </p>

 The HTML validator results for each page are below: